Tracklit/TrackLitRN/replit.md

 - **Asset Management**: Local file uploads with cleanup services

 ## Recent Changes
+- July 10, 2025: Enhanced Track Workout card styling and transitions ✅
+  - Weakened outer glow from 20px to 8px opacity for subtler appearance
+  - Changed background gradient from purple-to-blue to blue-to-purple for different visual flow
+  - Replaced fade transitions with slide-out/slide-in animations for smoother page changes
+  - Updated transition from opacity-based to transform-based with translate-x movement
+  - Target Times calculator now positioned outside fade transition area for static behavior
 - July 9, 2025: Enhanced date navigation with smooth fade transitions and cleaner interface ✅
   - Fixed critical bug where page would break when changing dates to days with meets instead of training sessions
   - Moved date navigation to always be visible (under workout card for workouts, top for meets)